M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 ````
 Dear <VHD officer>,

-After careful evaluation, the  referenced ticket <issue number> has been determined to be out of scope for our node helpdesk due to the following reason(s):
+After careful evaluation, the referenced ticket <issue number>, handled by the <assigned helpdesk>, having a <priority status> has been determined to be out of scope for our node helpdesk due to the following reason(s).

 <Reason>